-- 20.6 The Chief Executive Officer must send to each Councillor, regardless of whether they area Committee member, at least three (3) days before each meeting of the Committee, a notice specifying: - (a) the time, date and place of the meeting; and - (b) the business proposed to be considered at the meeting. - 20.7 Notice of less than three (3) days may be given of a Committee meeting called in an emergency.
+- 21.6.
+The Chief Executive Officer or their delegate must send to each Councillor, regardless of whether they are a Committee member, at least three days before each meeting of the Committee, a notice specifying: - 21.6.1. the time, date and place of the meeting; and - 21.6.2. the business proposed to be considered at the meeting. - 21.7.
+Notice of less than three (3) days may be given of a Committee meeting called in an emergency.